os-cau/cau-repl/README.md

 ## Features

-**Without access to an application's sourcecode** and without making any changes to it, cau-repl enables you to:
+cau-repl enables you to:

-- Connect to any Java application via SSH and run Groovy commands in its JVM.
-You can use all the application's classes interactively.
+- Connect to your JVMs via SSH and run Groovy commands in them.
+You can use all the classes interactively.
 - Load any Maven artifact into the REPL at runtime and use it just in your session
 - Start long-running batch jobs from the SSH console that persist after you disconnect, monitor their status and easily